-WP7 MarketPlace Enabler, goes a step further to make things more easy.
-It allows you to access the MarketPlace from anywhere in the world via your Zune software.
+WP7 MarketPlace Enabler goes a step further to make things easier.
+It allows you to access MarketPlace from anywhere in the world via your Zune software.

 You will be able to download the free apps for free

-Hopefully Windows Phone users from all over the world will now be able to enhance their Windows Phone functionality and use it too its fullest potential.
+Hopefully, Windows Phone users from all over the world will now be able to enhance their Windows Phone functionality and use it to its fullest potential.
 A Windows Phone (or any phone for that matter) without apps does feel crippled, and this tool should help WP7 users realize the beauty of their new operating system from Microsoft.

 Now connect your Windows Phone to your Windows PC.

-Your Zune software will automatically start and you will be alerted with a following message: Features have changed.
+Your Zune software will automatically start and you will be alerted with the following message: Features have changed.
 Click OK.
 You will see the Marketplace tab too now, in your Zune software.

 Do note that, you may have to first run the Enabler, before, every time you connect your Windows Phone.